 When it comes to brewing your coffee at home, there are a number of ways you may choose to brew your coffee.
 These are often dependent on the tools available to you, and your personal preference.

 Regardless of the choice of brewing equipment you may have, there are four key fundamental elements that ultimately impact flavor.
 These four elements are freshness, grind, proportions, and water.
 Adjusting each of these can assist in extracting your optimum flavor, time and time again.
-You can read more about how to optimally brew your coffee here.

 How to pair this coffee